 You might try the following steps to find a loan that works for you.
 Note that everyone’s circumstances are different and these steps may be considered guidelines.
 First and foremost, you should always look at the full terms and conditions of each loan you're considering when questioning whether it's right for you.
 This is because not all car loans are alike, and the terms of personal loans can vary widely.

 If you are already certain whether a car loan or personal loan is right for you, then you can only compare those types of financing.
 If you’re unsure, it can be a good idea to compare both car and personal loans using the steps below.

 - Head to finder.com.au to compare different loans and assemble a list of likely options.

 - Go through the car loan and personal loan options in the table above

 - Enter the interest rate, fees and terms into the calculator below to see which one is more affordable.

 - Adjust the terms to see if you can save on either option.

 - Decide which loan is more affordable.

-Frequently asked questions about personal loans versus car loans
+Frequently asked questions about car loans vs personal loans

 What should I know about used car loans?